redstone99/hass-alert2/README.md

 #### Common alert features

-Alerts may pass additional data to the notifier via the `data` field.
-This is convenient for notification platforms such as [`mobile_app`](https://companion.home-assistant.io/docs/notifications/notifications-basic/). `data` can be either a dictionary or a template string that evaluates to a dict.
-Values in the dict may be templates which produce string values.
-Dictionary can contain lists and sub-dictionaries.
-Templates can occur in nested sub-dictionaries.
-See examples below.
+Most template alert config fields related to notifications can access extra template variables for convenience.

-Template strings in `data` fields can access a variable, `notify_reason`, containing the reason for the notification.  `notify_reason` may take the following string values:
+One extra variable is `notify_reason`, containing the reason for the notification.  `notify_reason` may take the following string values:

 | Value | Description |
 |---|---|